 2 Months After Failed Moon Landing, India Admits Its Craft Crashed

 High hopes had been riding on its Chandrayaan-2 orbiter.
-The spacecraft was sending a landing vehicle down to the moon — an operation that, if successful, would represent the first robotic mission at the Moon's unexplored south pole and make India only the fourth country in world history to make a moon landing.
+The spacecraft was sending a landing vehicle down to the moon — an operation that, if successful, would be the first robotic mission at the moon's unexplored south pole and that would make India only the fourth country in history to make a moon landing.

 Unfortunately, it was not to be.
-At the time, the Indian Space Research Organization didn't offer much explanation for the operation's failure besides an ill-timed loss of contact, adding little more than a terse, "Data is being analyzed."
+At the time, the Indian Space Research Organisation didn't offer much explanation for the operation's failure besides an ill-timed loss of contact, adding little more than a terse, "Data is being analyzed."

 Now, the Indian government has offered its first conclusive statement on the incident, in a brief report responding to a lawmaker's question last Wednesday: Put simply, the Vikram lander's braking thrusters malfunctioned, and it crashed.